The Oxfam Poverty Report

 Mantal, Pwogwam Santé

-Assessing the Healthconomic Crisis: A Case from Turkey
+Assessing the Health-economic Crisis: The Case of Turkey

 Reinventing Africa's Socio-economic Development through International Tourism Trade: The Case of Ghana

 African Geographical Review, Vol. 23 (2004), Iss.
 1 P.23https://doi.org/10.1080/19376812.2004.9756177 [Citations: 0]

 China’s development and its aid presence in Africa: A critical reflection from the perspective of development anthropology